Post updated: 17/11/18 | November 2018

+Are you planning a trip to Buenos Aires and are figuring out how to get around?
+Let me do some of the work for you.
 Being a slight control-freak, when I arrive in a new city, I like to be armed with options to get from A to B. Here I share some tips for getting around Buenos Aires.

-Getting around Buenos Aires by public transport
+How to get around Buenos Aires by public transport

 Getting around Buenos Aires is relatively easy thanks to its extensive public transport system, comprising buses and the Subte (subway) network.
 To use this system you need to get your hands on a prepaid magnetic card, similar to the Oyster card used in London.
+This is your golden ticket!

 It took me slightly longer to get to grips with travelling by bus.
 They are big, comfortable and frequent, though often crowded.
 However, you have to identify the correct stop to get and where to get off, which can be challenging if you are not familiar with the city.
 If in doubt where to get off ask the driver or a local for help.
 In my experience, both were very helpful.